公募

 Yuji Chinone (Research Location: KEK Tsukuba, Japan)

 Data analysis of ground-based and satellite Cosmic Microwave Background (CMB) experiments for searching Axion-like particle (ALP) and physics beyond the Standard Model as well as Primordial Gravitational Waves (PGWs).
 Development and application of new analysis techniques, including machine learning (ML), for CMB experiments.
-Interested in candidates who will take a leading role in the POLARBEAR/Simons Array/Simons Observatory data analysis and the LiteBIRD development.
+Interested in candidates who will take a leading role in the POLARBEAR/Simons Array and Simons Observatory data analysis.
 Expertise in any data analysis and/or ML techniques is an advantage.

 ■Time-domain astronomy with the POLARBEAR datasets.